5/15/2025

 Chief Executive Officer

-Yeah, I think the overall portfolio quality is really, really strong now.
-But we've had interest from some groups on individual assets out there.
-So, I've probably targeted, we'll see what the pricing looks like.
-But initial discussions, it seems okay, pretty good.
-So, I've targeted maybe call it five assets that maybe will recycle capital on, move out of them because we are looking at a few that kind of have fairly good significant mark to market list on So, if we can recycle those, we'll cycle back into some other ones.
-We're seeing a lot of stuff in Montreal area that I think can give us some pretty positive rest going forward.
+Yeah, I think the overall portfolio quality is really, really strong now, but we've had interest from some groups on individual assets outlets So I've probably targeted, we'll see what the pricing looks like, but initial discussions, it seems okay, pretty good.
+So I've targeted maybe, call it five assets that maybe we'll recycle capital on, move out of them, because we are looking at a few that kind of have fairly good, significant mark-to-market lift on them.
+So, if we can recycle all those, we'll cycle back into some other ones.
+We're seeing a lot of stuff in Montreal area that I think can give us some pretty positive lift going forward.
 So, there'll be a little bit of capital recycling for the balance of the year.
 That's what I'm expecting.
-So, a little bit, like opportunistically,

 speaker